solmazkh114/PerformancePackage/README.md

 - R2 score
 - scatter plot of y_pred and y_true

-To use this package, after installing the performance package with the pip command
+This package is not available on PyPI for now.
+You can clone the directory and navigate to the directory and then run

 ```
-pip install performance
+pip install -e .
 ```
-you just need to import `ClassificationMetrics` (RegressionMetrics) class from `performance.classification` module (`performance.regression`) to your workspace and then create an object from this class.
+This will install the package on the environment.
+To utilize it, you just need to import `ClassificationMetrics` (RegressionMetrics) class from `performance.classification` module (`performance.regression`) to your workspace and then create an object from this class.
 The `metric_table` method is responsible for providing the necessary metrics.
 Take a look at the following example:

 ```
 #classifcation task on iris dataset